 She took me in the back office (a winding maze of twists and hairpin turns!
 It was!!)
 She whispered, “good luck” and I walked into the labrynth of the doctor.
 When I sat down I noticed his office had 3 doors…I KNOW!
 Who needs an office with 3 doors, where do they all go?!
 The doors distracted me throughout the interview.

 Anyway, the interview went ok.
-Not great (I blame the 3 doors), but ok.
-The dentist stood up, thanked me for coming and shook my hand.
+But, truth be told, the dentist didn’t seem to like me on sight.
+Shocking, I know, I’m sorta likable.
+Anyway, the interview was over and the dentist stood up, thanked me for coming and shook my hand.
 I don’t like shaking hands, I don’t trust where your hands have been.
 Sorry.

 Well, between the germ-y handshake and the 3 doors, stuff got jumbled in my head.
 “What door did I come in?!”
 I silently screamed to myself.